patcon/polislike-opinion-map-painting/README.md

 - [ ] add report option to ignore statements below a certain vote threshold
 - [ ] add report option to sort by column
 - [ ] investigate navigating from sqlite to duckdb for in-browser database
+- [ ] better compression of data for shorter share urls

 ## Usage